MUSoC/PhySim/README.md

 	Execution of the program

-		After running the previous command, an executable file by the name of "Simulator" in the directory.
+		After running the previous command, an executable file by the name of "PhySim" in the directory.
 		To run it, use the following command.

-		$ ./Simulator
+		$ ./PhySim

 #Current Status:
-As of now, the current project can draw a cube, pyramid and a sphere rotation animations have been added but they are independent cpp files and not a part of the Qt projects.
+Add/update the path of the x-executable files in the code for mywindow.cpp before running the program.